 Food is an important source of water as nearly all food was once living (i.e. cellular) and has a high water content.
 Some processed foods may have a very low water content.

 Metabolic water is water produced during the oxidation of food.
 Carbohydrates are completely metabolised to carbon dioxide and water.
 Metabolic water is about 350 to 400 mls/day (ie 5 mls/kg).
 This offsets some of the obligatory water losses.

 Water intake in excess of requirements is excreted as urine.
 The other routes of fluid loss are not under regulatory control for maintaining water balance.
 The kidney is effectively the major effector organ in excreting excess water.

 Hospitalised patients may have other sources of fluid input or loss (eg. IV fluids, vomiting, third space losses, diarrhoea) and the volumes involved can be very significant.

-The net movement of water between the intravascular & interstitial compartments across the capillary membrane depends on the balance of hydrostatic and oncotic pressures as described by Starling’s hypothesis.
+The net movement of water between the intravascular and interstitial compartments across the capillary membrane depends on the balance of hydrostatic and oncotic pressures as described by Starling's hypothesis.

 The major factor governing net movement of water between the ICF and the ISF is the osmotic forces.

 The diffusional turnover is very much higher than the net fluid loss from the capillaries via filtration.